g00dnatur3/jscover-sbt-plugin/play-utils/README.md

 jscover-play-utils
 ======================

-This projetc provides some helper classes to
+This project provides some helper classes to

  - quickly add coverage to existing FluentLenium or Selenium style tests